nagasudhirpulla/SmartEnumModelBinding/README.md

 ## Smart Enum model binding for dotnet MVC or Razor page forms
+This repository is created to solve the model binding of (SmartEnum)[https://github.com/ardalis/SmartEnum] in dotnet MVC / Razor Pages forms.
+This issue is also created in SmartEnum github repository [here](https://github.com/ardalis/SmartEnum/issues/70)

 ### How to use
 * Create the Model Binder Class from [here](./SmartEnum.ModelBinding/SmartEnumModelBinder.cs)